AVERGNET/DIYnamo/ARCHITECTURE.md

 3. LWW: take the `Some(v)` with the highest `v.timestamp`.
 4. Fire-and-forget `put_internal_versioned_bytes` (write-if-newer) to any replica that returned a stale or missing value.

-**Hint delivery (HandoffTask):**
+**Hint delivery and reconciliation (HandoffTask):**
 - Driven by gossip `Join` / `Update` events.
+The event loop itself does O(1) work per event — both hint delivery and reconciliation are spawned as independent Tokio tasks so a large backlog never stalls the loop.
-- On each event: deliver all pending hints for that node; if UUID changed, push every locally-held key in that node's preference list.
+- On each event: spawn `deliver_hints` to replay all parked hints for that node (one `KvClient` per task, not one per hint).
+- If the node's UUID changed: abort any in-progress reconciliation task for that node (handles double-restarts), then spawn a fresh `reconcile_keys` task.
+The task snapshots `online_members()` once, then iterates the local store and pushes each key to the returning node only if this node is the designated sender (first online preferred replica excluding the returner).
+If the primary is offline and gossip has converged, the secondary is automatically promoted to designated sender.

 ---